RTippin/messenger/README.md

 - laravel broadcast driver configured.

 ### Features
-- Realtime messaging between multiple models.
+- Realtime messaging between multiple models, such as a User, Admin, and Teacher model.
+- Support for morph maps on your provider models.
+See: [Morph Maps][link-morph-maps]
 - Private and group threads.
 - Permissions per participant within a group thread.
 - Send image, document or audio messages.